-Each year as part of its $600,000-dollar scholarship program, the College awards over $200,000 to current (JCR) residents who have demonstrated academic achievement, contribution to the community or have financial need.
+Each year as part of its scholarship program, the College awards between 2-3000,000 to current (JCR) residents who have demonstrated academic achievement, contribution to the community or have financial need.

 Needs-based Scholarships & Bursaries

 The following scholarships require financial details from parents or guardians, as well as a brief outline of the family situation.
 Needs-based scholarships are awarded on the basis of academic performance (particularly academic improvement) and contribution to the College as well as financial need.

 Applicants should complete the financial assistance application form below and send it to the Head of College along with a letter detailing their past and future contribution to the Queen’s community, and to the community at large.